Gothra, Rewari: Demographics

 As of the 2011 India census, Gothra has a population of 2,606 in 549 households.
 Males constitute 50.8% of the population and females constitute 49.2%.
 Gothra has an average literacy rate of 68.6% (58.8% and 41.2% for males and females, respectively), less than the national average of 74%.
 In Gothra, 12.5% of the population is under 6 years of age.
-The main ethnic group of the village is Ahir; other ethnic groups include Harijan, Khati, Parjapat, Valmiki, Saini, and Naai.
-The village has a Shiv temple at its entrance, a Jihad, and temples such as Hanuman Temple and Baba Manohar Dass.
+The main ethnic group of the village is Ahir; other ethnic groups include Darzi, Harijan, Khati, Parjapati, Valmiki, Saini, and Naai.
+The village has a Shiv temple at its entrance, two Johads (Ponds), and temples such as Hanuman Temple and Baba Manohar Das.

 Commerce

-Adjacent to the village is a Kribhco container.
-At the bus stand of this village are many shops, dhabas, a petrol pump, and a Power House (Bijli Ghar) Subdivision.
+Adjacent to the village, there is a Kribhco Container Limited towards 11 No Railway Chowki.
+At the power house bus stand of this village, there are many shops, Restaurants, Chowdhary dhabas, a petrol pump, and a Power House (Bijli Ghar) Subdivision.

-The village has many temples, such as the Sakti Mata temple.
-Many villagers (both in Gothra and neighbouring villages) visit the Sakti Mata temple on Saturdays.
+The Sakti Mata temple at the foot of village hill is one of the famous temples.
+A lot many devotees of Gothra Ahir Village and nearby villages i.e. Nandha, Balwari, Nangla, Mamria, and Pali visit the Sakti Mata temple especially on Saturdays.
+There is an upcoming Sainik School near this Temple.